Job search strategies

 Search Strategies: How do I search for a job or internship?

 There are three main strategies one should employ when conducting a thorough job or internship search: respond to postings, target employers and network.
-In addition to the information below, the campus-wide Career Services Center provides a job and internship search website.
+In addition to the information below, the campus-wide Career Center provides a job and internship search website.

 Respond to postings